Does Apple Pass Buffett's Test?

 5 Years Ago

-*Because Seagate did not report an effective tax rate, we used its 15.4% rate from five years ago.
+*Because STX did not report an effective tax rate, we used its 13% effective tax rate from TTM.

 So for more successful investments, dig a little deeper than the earnings headlines to find the company's ROIC.
 Add these companies to your Watchlist: